Julie Hoover For Purl Soho: Stiger

 There are almost twenty gorgeous colors of Picnic Cotton, so pick one that will keep your summer sweet, and cast on!

-If you love the yarn used in this project, you’ll love all of our other yarn, too!
-Explore our 35+ lovingly created yarn collections, in nearly every natural fiber and spectacular color you can imagine… Only available here at Purl Soho’s online yarn shop!
+Yarn lovers, if you adore the yarn used in this project, you’ll love exploring all of our other yarn collections!
+Discover over 45 thoughtfully designed yarns in nearly every natural fiber and in every spectacular color you can imagine.
+Only available here at Purl Soho’s online yarn store, where every skein is created with care and your creativity in mind!

 Designed for Purl Soho by Julie Hoover.
 Currently based in Ann Arbor, Michigan, Julie Hoover designs knitwear and makes yarn, for both her own personal label and others.
 Her work reflects a lifelong passion for clothing and textiles, and her view that knitting is a beautiful way of creating timeless fashion, a thoughtful mix of quality and creativity, intention and care.